BaRzz007/Introduction-to-Programming/README.md

 # Introduction-to-Programming
-The repo contains resources and projects to introduce practice programming concepts
+The repo aims to introduce the reader to programming basics using a project based approach to learning

 # Instructions
 Instructions for each project will be contained in a README.md file in the project directory